Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Experiments

-Including the confidence of 2D keypoints should intuitively improve performance.
+\paragraph{Influence of confidence} Including the confidence of 2D keypoints should intuitively improve performance (\cref{tab:confidence}).
 In this ablation study we compare how 2D observation confidences affect performance.
-We test on 1 frames, with and without confidence estimates on H36M.
+We test on single frames, with and without confidence estimates on H36M.
 We find that including confidence estimates helps decrease errors, but has no significant impact on calibration.
 Further improving the method of estimating the 2D confidence could lead to better performance.

+\paragraph{Energy scale decay} We assess the impact of energy scale decay through an ablation study, focusing on its effect on the minMPJPE error in the 3DPW dataset.
+Our findings reveal that implementing energy scale decay leads to a 0.8 mm reduction in error, as shown in \cref{tab:energy_decay}.